The Magic of Disney Animation

-The Magic of Disney Animation was a show and tour at Disney's Hollywood Studios, Florida.
+The Magic of Disney Animation is a show and tour located at Disney's Hollywood Studios at Walt Disney World Resort in Orlando, Florida.
 A Disney animator would show guests how the characters in Disney animated films were chosen and designed.
 The attraction closed permanently on July 12, 2015.
 In December 2015, the building began to be used to house the Star Wars Launch Bay.
+In July 2025, it was announced the attraction will reopen in 2026 as a new renovations and set to become part of Mickey Avenue in a new land, The Walt Disney Studios Lot, since Animation Courtyard was permanently closed on September 25, 2025.

 Summary

-Originally, when the park first opened in 1989, the Feature Animation pavilion of "The Magic of Disney Animation," designed originally by award-winning experience designer Bob Rogers and the design team BRC Imagination Arts, included four connected experiences which explored the legacy of Disney animation.
-The tour commenced with the live action/animated short film entitled "Back to Neverland," in which veteran newscaster, Walter Cronkite and comedian Robin Williams guided guests through the different stages in animating a feature-length film by turning Williams into an animated character in the form of one of the Lost Boys of Peter Pan.
+Originally, when the park first opened in 1989, the Feature Animation pavilion of "The Magic of Disney Animation", designed originally by award-winning experience designer Bob Rogers and his design team BRC Imagination Arts, included four connected experiences which explored the legacy of Disney animation.
+The tour commenced with the live action/animated short film entitled "Back to Neverland" in which veteran newscaster, Walter Cronkite and comedian Robin Williams guided guests through the different stages in animating a feature-length film by turning Williams into an animated character in the form of one of the Lost Boys of Peter Pan.
 Following that introductory film, guest would witness the process of animation, first-hand, from elevated, glass-enclosed walkways within Disney's actual animation studio.
+Several original cels from Disney films as well as several of the Academy Awards won by Disney films were on display at the attraction.
 The third segment of the animation tour was a short film in which Disney Animators described the joy of the art of animation.
-A finale film, entitled "Classic Disney" presented a montage of key moments from classic animated Disney films and shorts.
+A finale film, entitled "Classic Disney" presented a montage of key moments from animated Disney films and shorts.

-The Magic of Disney Animation had one main showroom, where a Disney animator showed guests how the characters in Disney animated films were chosen and designed, with the help of Mushu, the dragon from Disney's Mulan, (voiced in the show by Eddie Murphy's sound double, Mark Moseley.)
-Mulan was the first of three films produced by the former Orlando, Florida division of Walt Disney Feature Animation, which was headquartered in the building before being closed in 2004.
-After guests left the showroom they were led to an area with interactive games and a chance to meet characters from the latest Disney animated pictures.
-There was also a section called The Animation Academy, where guests could draw their favorite Disney characters, under the guidance of a Disney Animator.
-Several original cels from classic Disney films as well as several of the Academy Awards won by Disney films were on display at the attraction.